 18 USC Section 1306: Participation by Financial Institutions

-Under this statute, it is prohibited to knowingly violate the Federal Reserve Act, Federal Deposit Insurance Act and Revised Statutes of the United States.
+Under this statute, you cannot knowingly violate the Federal Reserve Act, Federal Deposit Insurance Act, and Revised Statutes of the United States.

 Penalties for Violating 18 USC Section 1306